-Many predicted that 2010 would be the year of the virtual desktop, but despite significant technology improvements from VMware, Citrix, Microsoft and a host of smaller vendors that
+Many predicted that 2010 would be the year of the virtual desktop, but despite significant technology improvements from VMware, Citrix, Microsoft and a host of smaller vendors that need enterprises to buy into the hosted desktop model, virtual desktop uptake was a mere trickle.

 This year, Citrix Systems released XenDesktop 5.0 with improvements that address some of the most significant roadblocks to VDI adoption -- offline support and complexity.
 Complexity has been a problem with VDI because it involves desktops, servers, storage and networking, and the desktop IT pros aren't used to buying servers and storage, said Citrix Chief Technology Officer Simon Crosby, explaining the slow adoption rate.